 “LuLu’s Space-Time Acceleration,” said Dan before he puffed.
 “It’s an anime about giant robots.”
 The show began with a recap of prior episodes.
 “I think this is the last episode they ever animated.”

 “It’s in Japanese,” said Bob.
-He passed the bug-stick to Jay without puffing.
+He passed the bug-stick from Dan to Jay.

 “Probably for the best.”
 Jay finished off the cricket.
 “The dubs were awful.”